Table of Contents

 The brain monitors these levels via the pituitary gland, which sends out Thyroid Stimulating Hormone (TSH).
 Think of TSH as a supervisor shouting at the thyroid to work harder.
 If your T4 levels are low, your TSH will typically rise as the brain tries to compensate.

 When you have an underactive thyroid, your body is effectively running on an empty tank.
 Medication isn't a "cure" in the traditional sense; rather, it is a hormone replacement therapy.
-You are simply giving your body back the hormone it can no longer produce in sufficient quantities.
+This hypothyroidism treatment simply gives your body back the hormone it can no longer produce in sufficient quantities.

 Safety Note: If you ever experience sudden or severe symptoms such as swelling of the lips, face, or throat, difficulty breathing, or a sudden collapse, please seek urgent medical attention immediately by calling 999 or visiting your nearest A&E.